 How incredibly sad.

 It’s a really tough time to be a nurse – for several different reasons.
-For one thing, people are just sicker than they used to be – their care is incredibly complex.
+For one thing, people are just sicker than they used to be – their care is unbelievably complex.
 It’s a rare thing to have a patient who’s simply got the flu.
 Many are uncontrolled diabetics with raging COPD who are on dialysis with ridiculously high blood pressures and they’re also in heart failure.
 And a-fib.

 WITH the flu.

 So not only are we trying to provide supportive care as the virus runs its course, we’re also carefully balancing their fluid and electrolyte levels because their kidney function is in the tank, we’re ordering respiratory treatments because they’re O2 sats are just darned scary, we’re trying to get their blood sugar near some semi-acceptable range of normal so they can heal, plus we’re constantly monitoring their heart rhythms and blood pressures so they don’t have a stroke.
-Or worse.

 All this while we’re passing meds, answering our phones, rounding with doctors, updating families, consulting with case management, calling pharmacy, drawing labs, admitting, discharging, and running from call-light to call-light.
 And you can multiply all this times 5 very unique patients at-a-time each and every shift.